Algebraic geometry and number theory

-The research performed in the group focuses on two strongly connected areas: on the modelling and analysis of applied optimization problems arising in all the sciences and in industry and society, and on the development and analysis of efficient algorithms for classes of large-scale optimization problems arising in these applications or as important subproblems within them.
+The research performed in the group focuses on two strongly connected areas: on the modelling and analysis of applied optimization problems arising in other sciences, industry, and society, and on the development and analysis of efficient algorithms for classes of large-scale optimization problems arising in these applications.

 The probability group conducts research in theoretical probability.
 Some of the areas which are covered by the group are: interacting particle systems and percolation, statistical mechanics, stochastic partial differential equations, mixing rates for Markov chains, ergodic theory, stochastic optimization, stochastic geometry and point processes.